-According to this proposal, that Rule would remain unchanged, but the 'plain in shape' requirement would be interpreted so that there would be more permissible "exceptions" for putters.
-The main change would be to permit an appendage to the main body of the head of a putter, even if the appendage is not primarily for the purpose of mass or weight distribution.
+The existing Rule will remain unchanged, but the "plain in shape" requirement will be interpreted so that there will be more permissible "exceptions" for putters.
+The main change is to permit an appendage to the main body of the head of a putter, even if the appendage is not primarily for the purpose of mass or weight distribution.

 Additionally, the USGA has held that excessively large putter heads do not conform to the Rules.
-To better communicate this interpretation, guidelines for maximum putter head dimensions are proposed.
+To better communicate this interpretation, guidelines for maximum putter head dimensions have been adopted.